What is Electrical Resistance?

 To evaluate the conductivity of a flooring material, we measure its electrical resistance—using standard test method ANSI/ESD STM7.1.
 Electrical resistance is measured in ohms (Ω).

-Floors/flooring materials measuring less than or equal to 1.0 x 10E6 Ω are considered conductive.
+Floors/flooring materials measuring less than 1.0 x 10E6 Ω are considered conductive.

 Floors/flooring materials measuring greater than 1.0 x 10E6 Ω and less than or equal to 1.0 x 10E9 Ω are generally considered static dissipative.